Welsh Sports Hall of Fame

 The Welsh Sports Hall of Fame (WSHOF) is a charitable organisation created to commemorate the sporting achievements and preserve the artefacts of Welsh athletes.
 It was established in 1980 from the memorabilia collection of Welsh radio commentator G. V. Wynne-Jones.
 Since 1990, inductees to the exclusive "Roll of Honour" have been chosen annually by a trustees committee comprising representatives from athletics, media, universities and museums.
 The organisation has also given awards to individuals for outstanding contribution to Welsh sport.
 In 2018 an extra award was added to commemorate the former chairman, Rhodri Morgan.
 The first 'Rhodri' was awarded to the City of Cardiff for their outstanding service and commitment to sporting excellence.

 The WSHOF Roll of Honour Citation

 "Inclusion in the Roll of Honour is for those people who, by their achievement and by their example and conduct, in and beyond the sporting arena, have brought distinction to themselves and credit to Wales."

-The Hall of Fame exhibition was on permanent exhibition at the Sports Council for Wales, South Glamorgan County Council, the Museum of Welsh Life until 2009, when it moved to the Millennium Stadium in Cardiff.
+The Hall of Fame exhibition was on permanent exhibition at the Sports Council for Wales, South Glamorgan County Council, and the Museum of Welsh Life until 2009, when it moved to the Millennium Stadium in Cardiff.